wp-plugins/santas-christmas-countdown/readme.txt

 5. New in version 2.0 - use the shortcode `[countdown]` to display the countdown on any page or post.

 == Changelog ==

+= Version 2.3 Released 13/28/2013 =

+ * Fixed error in countdown script to restart countdown the day after Christmas.

 = Version 2.2 Released 12/25/2013 =

  * Fixed extra spaces in Merry Christmas display.
  * Fixed countdown from saying `1 days left til Christmas` to say `1 day left til Christmas`.
-THANKS TO NICOLE FOR THIS EDIT :)
+Thanks Nicole, for this edit :)

 = Version 2.1 Released 12/23/2013 =

  * Updated Countdown Script to show calendar days til Christmas properly.
-THANKS TO TIM FOR THIS EDIT :)
+Thanks Tim, for this edit :)

 = Version 2.0 Released 05/13/2013  =

  * A quick note about updating to version 2 from a previous version: If you have the countdown in your sidebar and update from a previous version, you will have to visit the Widgets page in your admin and drag the countdown back to your side bar.

  * Restructured plugin files and updated code.
 Added shortcode so that the countdown can be used on any post or page.
 See FAQ section for details or visit plugin home page.